krogla/lido-testnet/README.md

 ## brief

-Set of script to generate 3 validator keys from predefined mnemonic and run `lighthouse` validator client.
+Set of scripts to generate 3 validator keys from predefined mnemonic and run `lighthouse` validators client.

 ## requirements